WNIT (TV)

-WNIT (channel 34) is a PBS member television station in South Bend, Indiana, United States, owned by the Michiana Public Broadcasting Corporation.
-The station's studios are located at the corner of Lafayette and Jefferson Boulevards in downtown South Bend, and its transmitter is located just off of the St. Joseph Valley Parkway in the southern portion of South Bend.
+WNIT (channel 34), known as PBS Michiana, is a PBS member television station in South Bend, Indiana, United States, owned by the Michiana Public Broadcasting Corporation.
+The station's studios are located at the Center for Public Media at the corner of Lafayette and Jefferson Boulevards in downtown South Bend, and its transmitter is located in southern South Bend, just off the St. Joseph Valley Parkway.